Did your relationship turn bad?

 We could talk about the eternal values that diamonds represent and symbolize all day long.
-However, we all have to admit that even diamonds may not be forever.
+However, we also have to admit that even diamonds may not be forever.

 Though most of us associate them with getting engaged and as jewelry that will be passed down in family traditions, there are situations where you would want to sell your diamond.